 Hai Nam Pho Bistro

-Hai Nam's speciality is the beef pho (€5), which is very good indeed.
-The soup arrives in an aromatic broth with slippery rice noodles and drizzled with bean sprouts, chives, and cilantro.
-Both the slow-cooked shanks and the thinly sliced sirloins are tender and delicious.
+Hai Nam's speciality is the beef pho (€5), which is delicious indeed: The soup arrives in an aromatic broth packing slippery rice noodles, slow-cooked shanks (or thinly sliced sirloins), and a drizzle of bean sprouts, chives, and cilantro.
+I was less taken by the the spring rolls, which lacked the porky flavor and the crunchy crust.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.